KabukiStarship/KabukiToolkit/docs/development.md

 Seam Tress and graphs are an advanced test and mocking technique.
 There is a chapter about it in the book `Script^2 and Kabuki Toolkit` but was rapidly evolving over the past year and a half so I'm just doing to give you a one paragraph overview and tell you to ask me questions on Slack:

-Seam Tree indexes 1 through N where N is the number of seams, are macros that turn on and off C++ code, and allow us to enumberate work to be done using alphabetical order.
+Seam Tree indexes 1 through N where N is the number of seams, are macros that turn on and off C++ code, and allow us to enumerate work to be done using alphabetical order.
 Seams are useful for blocking out a lot of code and re-enabling code bit-by-bit to test it.
-The technique is a best-practice for organizing the order that your software layers stack up and allows you to peal back the layers and issolate paticular seams with quick-and-easy-to-write Seam Tree Tests.
+The technique is a best-practice for organizing the order that your software layers stack up and allows you to peal back the layers and isolate particular seams with quick-and-easy-to-write Seam Tree Tests.

 The easiest way to learn this is to open up the `/kabuki-toolkit.sln` Visual Studio Solution starting with `0_0_00.script2` and start changing the `SEAM` index in the `/script2/pch.h` file.
 After you've checked out the Script2 seam tree tests then look at the other projects that start with numbers in `/kabuki-toolkit.sln`, and compare them to the `/projects/` directory.
 Each demo project has code that relies on different seam, such as a library with console seam tree test that then gets graphics and a GUI layered over top of it.
-Seam trees are carefully organized to avoid having to perform unneccissary typing to create and modify the seams.
+Seam trees are carefully organized to avoid having to perform unnecessary typing to create and modify the seams.

 Graphs can be created from seam nodes, but trees are required for testing in-order.
 If a seam is spread across multiple seams, one seam must be designated as a Parent seam, and the the rest must be child seams, such as the `kabuki.features.math library`.
 Seam tree indexes are positive integers and code can enabled or disabled in a range of values: